DJANG2024/MKDocsMaterial/docs/keyboard_shortcuts.md

 5. **Review** the list to ensure your chosen hotkey is not already in use by other action.
 If there is a key conflict, **follow** the steps from the previous section to remove or change the conflicting keybinding.

 !!! success "Success"
-    Congratulations!
+    Cheers!
 You have successfully learned how to set up hotkeys for VS Code to boost up your productivity.